-Apply for a blue badge
+Apply for or renew a blue badge

 If you wish to know more about blue badges or organisational badges, download the Department for Transport's blue badge scheme: rights and responsibilities in England document.